loose11/caffe/README.md

 ## Usage
 Through the constraints of this project, you can configure your Augmentation Layer pretty easy.
-There is one constraint in the Augmentation Layer definition, because you need to specifiy a file where the absolute paths of the images are saved.
+Following there are numerous nuts and bolts with which one can make adjustments to the layer.

-See definition:
+First of all, you have to provide the correct file structure.

 __filelist_abs.txt:__
 ```